-Key outcome indicator 1: Engagement of all pupils in regular physical activity for example, by:
+Key outcome indicator 1: Engagement of all pupils in regular physical activity For example, by:

-- providing targeted activities or support to involve and encourage the least active children. - encouraging active play during break times and lunchtimes - establishing, extending or funding attendance of school sport clubs and activities and holiday clubs, or broadening the variety offered adopting an active mile initiative - raising attainment in primary school swimming to meet requirements of the national curriculum before the end of key stage 2.
+- providing targeted activities or support to involve and encourage the least active children. - encouraging active play during break times and lunchtimes - establishing, extending or funding attendance of school sport clubs and activities and holiday clubs, or broadening the variety offered - raising attainment in primary school swimming to meet requirements of the national curriculum before the end of key stage 2.
 Every child should leave primary school able to swim.